mozilla/chromeless/packages/jetpack-core/docs/file.md

 Returns a byte stream providing access to the file at the given path.

-*`mode`* is an optional string describing the characteristics of the returned stream; currently only `"r"` and `"w"` are supported.  `"r"` opens the file in read-only mode and causes a `ByteReader` to be returned.  `"w"` opens the file in write-only mode and causes a `ByteWriter` to be returned.
-If *`mode`* is not given, `"r"` is assumed.
+*`mode`* is an optional string, each character of which describes a characteristic of the returned stream.
+If the string contains `"r"`, the file is opened in read-only mode.  `"w"` opens the file in write-only mode.  `"b"` opens the file in binary mode.
+If `"b"` is not present, the file is opened in text mode, and its contents are assumed to be UTF-8.
+If *`mode`* is not given, `"r"` is assumed, and the file is opened in read-only text mode.

 Opened files should always be closed after use by calling `close` on the returned stream.

 <code>file.**read**(*path*)</code>

-Returns a string containing the entire contents of the file at the given path.
+Opens the file at the given path in text mode and returns a string containing its entire contents.

 <code>file.**remove**(*path*)</code>